Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 *Track 2*

-- The user has confirmed that the form applies to their situation.
+- The user has confirmed that the service applies to their situation.
 - The user should be directed to the data collection pages.

 ### Tasks